m2ym/optima/README.md

     fail

-Causes the latest pattern matching to fail.
-After this failure, matching continues at the next pattern.
+Causes the latest pattern matching be failed and continue to do the rest of pattern matching.

 ### [Class] match-error